eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 Be very careful to print out the recovery key and keep it safe.
 Always suspend Bitlocker before doing a UEFI/BIOS upgrade.

-To keep the system secure, configure Windows Update to download and apply patches automatically and reboot as needed.
+To keep the system secure, configure Windows Update to download and apply patches automatically, and to update WSL.
+Settings -> Windows Update -> Advanced, enable "Receive updates for other Microsoft products" and "Get me up to date".

 Configure Docker Desktop to download patches automatically.
 Applying them may be a manual step.

 From here, you should be able to configure Eth Docker as usual, see [Quick Start](../Usage/QuickStart.md).